-When @Timeout is used with @Asynchronous, then a separate thread will be spawned to perform the work in the annotated method or methods, while a Future is returned on the main thread.
-If the work on the spawned thread does timeout, then a get() call to the Future on the main thread should throw an ExecutionException that wraps a fault tolerance TimeoutException.
+If @Timeout is used with @Asynchronous, then a separate thread will be spawned to perform the work in the annotated method or methods, while a Future or CompletionStage is returned on the main thread.
+If the work on the spawned thread does time out, then a get() call to the Future on the main thread will throw an ExecutionException that wraps a fault tolerance TimeoutException.